aws/aws-cdk-rfcs/text/0031-integ-testing.md

 ### Why should I use this feature?

-This feature is beneficial to users who own a CDK app and want to run assertions on the deployed app in their pre-production stages as part of a CI/CD pipeline.
+This feature is beneficial to CDK app developers and want to run integration tests on their app in their pre-production stages as part of a CI/CD pipeline, as well as, to run smoke tests in their production stages.

 It is also beneficial to construct library owners who want to test the consumption of their construct library when it is deployed as part of an app.